GrimGitz/GrimGitz/README.md

 ### HI HI HI!!!
 welcome to my gh!!!

-you can call me hunter/ciel/caliborn
+you can call me hunter/ciel/caliborn ...hunter is my real name tho! ciel is a nickname given by one of my friends.

+caliborn is just bc he's literally me (fictkin! :D)

 i LOVE following people's githubs..if i follow you its because i think ur cool!
 (I FOLLOW BACK! :D)